R1sh0bh/AI-Resume-Builder/README.md

    - Create a `.env` file in the `server` directory:
      ```
      OPENAI_API_KEY=your_openai_api_key_here
+     MONGODB_URI=your_mongodb_connection_string
      PORT=5000
-     MONGODB_URI=your_mongodb_connection_string (optional)
      ```
    - Get your OpenAI API key from [platform.openai.com](https://platform.openai.com).
+   - Set up MongoDB and provide the connection URI.

 4. **Run the Application**
-   - Start the server:
+   - Start the backend server:
      ```bash
      cd server
      npm run dev
      ```
-   - In a new terminal, start the client:
+   - In a new terminal, start the frontend:
      ```bash
      cd client
      npm run dev
      ```
    - Open [http://localhost:3000](http://localhost:3000) in your browser.
+The frontend will proxy API calls to the backend at [http://localhost:5000](http://localhost:5000).

 ### Production Build
-- Client: `cd client && npm run build`
+- Frontend: `cd client && npm run build` (outputs to `client/dist` for static hosting).
-- Server: `cd server && npm start`
+- Backend: `cd server && npm start`.
-- Deploy the `client/dist` folder statically and the server to a Node.js host.
+- Deploy the built frontend statically (e.g., Vercel/Netlify) and the backend to a Node.js-compatible host (e.g., Heroku).
+Ensure MongoDB is configured for production.

 ## 💡 Usage

 1. **Enter Your Details**: Fill in sections like personal info, work experience, skills, and education.
 2. **Select Job Role**: Specify the target job (e.g., "Software Engineer") for AI-optimized suggestions.
-3. **Generate Content**: Click "Generate with AI" to auto-fill sections.
+3. **Generate Content**: Click "Generate with AI" to auto-fill sections using the backend API.
 4. **Customize & Preview**: Edit as needed and preview in real-time.
 5. **Export**: Download your polished resume!